Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Home > Blog > Employment Based Immigration

-Last Updated On: January 3, 2024 | Published On: January 12, 2023
+Last Updated On: April 25, 2025 | Published On: April 25, 2025

 Getting an employment-based green card can be a long but rewarding process.
 There are many advantages to using your employment to gain lawful permanent resident status in the U.S., and there are many ways to go about getting this status.
 One such way is through an adjustment of status through the use of an I-485 form.
-Keep reading to learn how long you can expect to wait to get a green card via adjustment of status and what goes into the employment-based green card timeline as a whole.
+The full employment-based green card timeline can range from seven months to five years.
+Your immigration attorney can give you a better idea of what you can expect.

-As per the Immigration and Nationality Act, adjustment of status from a nonimmigrant visa to an immigrant visa (aka green card) is only possible if the beneficiary meets all of the necessary requirements for permanent residence.
+As per the Immigration and Nationality Act, adjustment of status from a nonimmigrant visa to an immigrant visa (aka green card) is only possible if the beneficiary meets all of the requirements for permanent residence.
 Understanding what makes someone eligible for a green card will help you determine what your timeline will be in obtaining one.

 There are many benefits if you’ve reached the employment-based adjustment of status phase.
 In particular, this is the final step before actually receiving your green card.
 Unlike other categories, like family-based immigration, which require an interview, once your adjustment of status application is approved, you’re usually ready to go.